gevulotnetwork/gevulot/UNIKERNEL.md

 ## Tooling

-[Ops](https://ops.city/) provides functionality to prepare unikernel images, disk volumes and execute instancies.
-It supports local execution under QEMU/KVM hypervisors, but also various cloud providers.
+[Ops](https://ops.city/) provides functionality to prepare unikernel images, disk volumes and execute instances.
+It supports local execution under QEMU/KVM hypervisors and various cloud providers.

-## Running Prover in a Unikernel
+## Running a Prover in a Unikernel

-Running prover in a unikernel is mostly quite simple:
+Running a prover in a unikernel is  quite simple:

 - [Ensure that Ops is installed](https://docs.ops.city/ops/getting_started#installing-ops)
 - Build Linux x86_64 binary.